OfficeDev/hands-on-labs/Ready19/Excel/lab.md

 3. Use the Dynamic Arrays, Custom Functions, and the Excel APIs to build a live stock quote dashboard

 # Requirements
-•	Please have the either:
+*	Please have the either:
-o	the latest Office Insiders build; or o	Office Monthly Channel (Microsoft) with this Regkey: https://aka.ms/EnableDAKey
+       the latest **Office Insiders build**; or **Office Monthly Channel (Microsoft)** with this Regkey: https://aka.ms/EnableDAKey
-•	Get the Dynamic Array Demo Workbook: https://aka.ms/DADemo
+*	Get the Dynamic Array Demo Workbook: https://aka.ms/DADemo
-•	You will need to have the ScriptLab add-in installed.
+*	You will need to have the ScriptLab add-in installed.
 Click the link and click Install or in Excel (File > Insert > Add-ins > Store > Search for "Script Lab" and click install)

 # Step 1: Learn about Dynamic Arrays
 1. Download the Dynamic Array Demo Workbook: https://aka.ms/DADemo